Ally-Assist/BehaviorAnalystsWhoCode/BehavioralStatementClassifier/source/README.md

 The preferred convention seems to be to create a hidden directory under your local home directory.
 On macOS (or any other version of Unix), you might use this shell command:

 	>mkdir -p ~/.local/share/virtualenvs

+On Unix, this command will include hidden files in a directory listing (note the `a` option):

+	>ls -la ~

+To show hidden files in macOS Finder, click a Finder browser window, then press Command-period (**⌘.**)

 You will reference your Python virtual environment directory in setup steps below.